 Written by Michelle Markel; Illustrations by Melissa Sweet

-Want your kids to realize how truly easy they have it?
-Give them this historical picture book about Clara Lemlich, a young Ukrainian immigrant who got fed up with sub-par treatment and wages and led the largest strike of women workers in the U.S. A great tale of tenacity and spirit. $17.99.
+If you’d like your kids to realize how truly easy they have it, give them this historical picture book about Clara Lemlich.
+This young Ukrainian immigrant who got fed up with sub-par treatment and wages and led the largest strike of women workers in the U.S. A great tale of tenacity and spirit. $17.99.
 Balzer + Bray, 2013.
 Ages 4-8.

 When farm animals find an old typewriter, Farmer Brown gets letters of protest from some “mad” cows.
 Demand No. 1: electric blankets to keep warm in the cold barn!
 A strike ensues, with a diplomatic duck smoothing things over.
 A Caldecott Honor pick for aspiring activists. $17.99.
 Atheneum Books for Young Readers, 2000.
 Ages 3-8.